Sequenom Fires Top Brass After Investigation

 controls in place.
 Some employees were not adequately supervised, it said.

-which, because it is far less invasive than amniocentesis, could revolutionize how pregnant
+test, which, because it is far less invasive than amniocentesis, could revolutionize how

-with the news that data had been mishandled, but also with the way the company managed
+only with the news that data had been mishandled, but also with the way the company

-the fallout.
-Since Sequenom's April admission, several class action lawsuits have been filed
+managed the fallout.
+Since Sequenom's April admission, several class action lawsuits have

 — DAVID WASHBURN